VincentZ174/Chatroom/README.md

 # Chatroom

 Simple chatroom program built in Python 3.7.3 that allows up to 5 users to connect to a chatroom where messages are broadcasted to every user currently in the room.
+The messages sent to the group chat are encrypted using AES to prevent someone from listening in on messages being sent because without AES messages would be in plain text.

 # Important
 - By default will automatically try to connect 127.0.0.1 on PORT 33000 if you click submit without setting the HOST and PORT fields